withastro/docs/src/pages/core-concepts/astro-components.md

 ### Slots

 Sometimes, an Astro component will be passed children.
-This is especially common for components like sidebars or Dialog boxes that represent generic "wrappers” around custom content.
+This is especially common for components like sidebars or dialog boxes that represent generic "wrappers” around content.

 ```astro
 <WrapChildrenWithText>